|

 Metal-mediated

-P-C bond formation
+P-C & P-P bond formation

-metal catalysts for the efficient, selective
+We develop metal catalysts for the

-preparation of phosphines, which play an
+efficient, selective preparation of phosphines,

-important role in fine chemicals synthesis.
-We
+which play an important role in fine chemicals

-reactive terminal phosphido complexes of
+highly reactive terminal phosphido complexes of

 ruthenium in addition and substitution reactions